 On a stormy Tuesday night, 40 students, faculty and staff made the trek across campus in the snow to talk about sex.
 In the Terrace Room below The Commons, students filled the chairs, anxiously waiting to begin the sometimes awkward conversation.
 No, it wasn’t to talk about the physical aspects of sex, but to discuss whether good Christians can have good sex in today’s world.

 Fr.
-Jim Gallagher, director of Campus Ministry, Villa Maria Hall Director Jacob Guckenberger and his wife Kelsey Guckenberger, Residence Life Housing Coordinator Jessica Wode, and Joe Pavlish, who works for (Campus Crusade for Christ) joined together to engage in an ongoing conversation about sex here on campus.
+Jim Gallagher, director of Campus Ministry, Villa Maria Hall Director Jacob Guckenberger and his wife Kelsey Guckenberger, Residence Life Housing Coordinator Jessica Wode, and Joe Pavlish, who serves as an organizer to Fish (a non-denominational Christian group on campus), joined together to engage in an ongoing conversation about sex here on campus.
 The panelists touched on the spiritual aspects of sex, and also talked about breaking down common misconceptions of the Christian view on sex.

 Gallagher encouraged students to voice their opinions on what kind of conversations and activities they'd like to have regarding the topic of sex on campus.